Bigghis/bigghis.github.io/_posts/2025-06-06-EVALUATION-HUMAN.md

   ...
 }, ...]
 ```
-We need to create a script to execute the inference of the base model and the fine tuned model on the prompts and then create the csv file.
+We need to create a script to run inference from the prompts for base model and for fine tuned model and then create the csv file.

 ```python